-Effective Account data should capture information about the variety of businesses your sales teams engage based on the new year’s go-to-market sales strategy, including current and prospective clients.
+Effective Account data should capture information about the variety of businesses your sales team engages based on the go-to-market sales strategy, including current and prospective clients.
 We typically define the type of Accounts a team engages with, in addition to other important data about Accounts, like tiers, health, and the different internal roles people can play with respect to the Account.
 By doing this, sales leaders gain a better sense of the level of effort and corresponding performance across the spectrum of Accounts and can better prioritize internal and external resources accordingly for the year.
 Standardizing on Account data across the business also enables teams to do more consistent and effective Account Planning, which is critical for building a fine-tuned, client-centric, sales organization.

 What’s hard about defining Account objects?

-As part of the Account definition effort, sales organizations must have a client master - one set of nomenclature that defines the type of businesses they work with, which can be especially difficult for global or complex sales organizations that have been classifying the businesses in different ways, in different regions, for many years.
+As part of the Account definition effort, sales organizations must have a client master - one set of nomenclature that defines the type of businesses they work with which can be especially difficult for global or complex sales organizations that have been classifying the businesses in different ways, in different regions, for many years.
 In addition to the client master, sales organizations must consider how external industry data integrates with the CRM and ultimately maps to the client master.
 In some industries, like in Asset Management for example, different data sources classify businesses in different ways, which creates a bit of a cluster when trying to map to the CRM.
-While creating the client master and integrating external data sources can be challenging, the result drives immense benefit to understanding performance trends and informing future go-to-market strategy decisions.2.
-Opportunities
+While creating the client master and integrating external data sources can be challenging, the result drives immense benefit to understanding performance trends and informing future go-to-market strategy decisions.

 Opportunities should represent sales efforts that can result in revenue for the business and can be tracked through a formal sales process.
 Ideally, we would define and standardize Opportunity types, values, stages, probabilities, and outcomes.
 Sometimes, for larger or more complex sales organizations, we will also define Opportunity teams to drive ultimate collaboration to win the deals of most strategic or economic importance to the sales team.
 When Opportunity data is well established, sales leaders have more confident visibility into the sales pipeline, can provide more accurate forecasting, and are able to better support and coach their sales team members through the sales process.